bytebase/bytebase.com/content/docs/concepts/data-model.md

 ## Issue

-`Issue` represents a specific collaboration activity between `Member` and `DBA` such as creating a database, altering a schema.
+`Issue` drives the database change workflow such as `Database Creation`, `DDL` and `DML`.
 It's similar to the issue concept in other issue management tools.

 In Bytebase, `Issue` is optimized for **database domain**.
 An `Issue` always belongs to a `Project`.
 A single `Issue` is only dealing with a particular `Database Instance` (e.g. creating a database on a database instance).
 Except for creating database issue, most other issues are also associated with an existing `Database` (e.g. altering a table on a database).